8arcturus/flatbson/README.md

 ```

 Passing the result to `coll.UpdateOne` updates only the `address.VisitedAt` field instead of overwriting the entire `address` embedded document.
 See this [blog post](https://dev.to/chidiwilliams/partially-updating-an-embedded-mongo-document-in-go-knn) for more information.
+(Thanks to @chidiwilliams)

-The complete documentation is available on [Godoc](https://pkg.go.dev/github.com/chidiwilliams/flatbson).
+The complete documentation is available on [Godoc](https://pkg.go.dev/github.com/8arcturus/flatbson).

 ## How to Install